Asus

-Asus is the world's 5th-largest PC vendor by unit sales as of January 2021.
-Asus appears in BusinessWeek "InfoTech 100" and "Asia's Top 10 IT Companies" rankings, and it ranked first in the IT Hardware category of the 2008 Taiwan Top 10 Global Brands survey with a total brand value of $1.3 billion.
+As of 2024, Asus is the world's fifth-largest personal computer vendor by unit sales.
 Asus has a primary listing on the Taiwan Stock Exchange under the ticker code 2357 and formerly had a secondary listing on the London Stock Exchange under the ticker code ASKD.

-Name
+Etymology

-The company is usually referred to as ASUS or Huáshuò in Chinese (華碩, literally "Eminence by the Chinese").
-According to the company website, the name Asus originates from Pegasus, the winged horse of Greek mythology.
-Only the last four letters of the word were used in order to give the name a high position in alphabetical listings.
+The company is usually referred to as ASUS or Huáshuò in Chinese (華碩, literally "Eminence" in Chinese).
+According to the company website, the name ASUS originates from Pegasus, the winged horse of Greek mythology.
+Only the last four letters of the word were used to give the name a high position in alphabetical listings.

 As its marketing taglines, Asus has used Rock Solid.
 Heart Touching (2003–2009) and subsequently Inspiring Innovation Persistent Perfection (2009–2013).
 Since 2013, the company's tagline has been In Search of Incredible.

 History

-Asus was founded in Taipei in 1989 by T.H.
-Tung, Ted Hsu, Wayne Hsieh and M.T.
+Asus was founded in Taipei in 1989 by Tzu-Hsien Tung, Ted Hsu, Wayne Hsieh and M.T.
 Liao, all four having previously worked at Acer as hardware engineers.
-At this time, Taiwan had yet to establish a leading position in the computer-hardware business.
+At this time, Taiwan had yet to establish a leading position in the computer hardware business.
 Intel Corporation would supply any new processors to more established companies like IBM first, and Taiwanese companies would have to wait for approximately six months after IBM received their engineering prototypes.
 According to company history, Asus created a motherboard prototype for using an Intel 486, but it had to do so without access to the actual processor.
 When Asus approached Intel to request a processor to test it, Intel itself had a problem with its own 486 motherboard.
-Asus solved Intel's problem and it turned out that Asus' own motherboard worked correctly without the need for further modification.
+Asus solved Intel's problem and it turned out that Asus's motherboard worked correctly without the need for further modification.
 Since then, Asus was receiving Intel engineering samples ahead of its competitors.

 In September 2005, Asus released the first PhysX accelerator card.
 In December 2005, Asus entered the LCD TV market with the TLW32001 model.
 In January 2006, Asus announced that it would cooperate with Lamborghini to develop the VX laptop series.

 On 9 March 2006, Asus was confirmed as one of the manufacturers of the first Microsoft Origami models, together with Samsung and Founder Technology.
 On 8 August 2006, Asus announced a joint venture with Gigabyte Technology.
-On 5 June 2007, Asus announced the launch of the Eee PC at COMPUTEX Taipei.
+On 5 June 2007, Asus announced the launch of the Eee PC netbook computer line at the Computex trade fair.
 On 9 September 2007, Asus indicated support for Blu-ray, announcing the release of a BD-ROM/DVD writer PC drive, BC-1205PT.
-ASUS subsequently released several Blu-ray based notebooks.
+Asus subsequently released several Blu-ray based notebooks.